Bath City W.F.C.: Current team launch (2022–present)

+The current club were founded in June 2022.
 On 29 August 2022, for the final game of pre-season preparation, The Bath City women’s team won 9–0 against Wells City ladies.
 However the club started the league campaign poorly.
-On Sunday 2nd September 2022, the team competed in their first ever competitive league match, in which they lost 4–0 to Penhill ladies away.
-Albiet a poor start did not hinder the team, a run of winning steaks, and good performances has placed the team second in the Somerset County women’s league, as of the 9 March, 2023.
+On Sunday 2 September 2022, the team competed in their first ever competitive league match, in which they lost 4–0 to Penhill ladies away.
+Albeit a poor start did not hinder the squad, a run of winning steaks, and good performances placed the club second in the Somerset County women’s league, as of March, 2023.
+The team achieved promotion in its first ever season, finishing 2nd in the league on 31 points in 18 games, and will go on to play in the South West Regional Football League, the sixth tier of English football.